DBremen/DirksWiki/docs/Personal_Development/Awakened_family.md

 Children inherently know how to engage life as it is.
 They cry and throw tantrums, but they don't attach their sense of worth to what may be happening.
-Unless taught otherwise, they are ready to pick themselves up when life doesn't go their way.
-Children feel their feelings and move on without being attached or getting a victim of the circumstances or judging life on how it makes them feel.
+Unless taught otherwise, they are ready to pick

-**By training our children to be outcome-oriented, engaging life based on whether a particular experience makes them feel good or not, we teach them that if an activity doesn't qualify, they should avoid it and look for an experience that promises happiness.
-Thus, because of our fear that they might experience some kind of pain, they miss out on the immediate experience of life.**

 Control over children
 ---------------------